Coolest Scooby Doo Birthday Party Ideas

-The activities at the Scooby Doo birthday party: Guest arrived to the main party room which had 3 child-sized tables for kids to color pictures of Scooby and the gang.
+Guest arrived to the main party room which had 3 child-sized tables for kids to color pictures of Scooby and the gang.
 Once all the guest arrived I told the kids it was time to hear about the mystery of the missing Scooby snacks.
-The kids gathered around as I told the story of how poor old Scoob was so very hungry but when he went to his dog dish there weren't any snacks.
+The kids gathered around as I told the story of how poor old Scoob was so very hungry but when he went to his dog dish there weren’t any snacks.
 He looked in the fridge.
 He looked in the cupboard.
-He looked in the mystery van.
+Then he looked in the mystery van.
 But alas, there were no Scooby snacks.
 I told the kids that they were honorary mystery machine sleuths and had to help solve the mystery by looking for clues to lead them to snacks.

 I gave each kid a lime green bag with their name on it to collect clues and snacks.
 The first clue was easy to find in the room and had an easy riddle for the kids to solve in which the answer was a lamp.
 So all the kids darted off around the house to find a lamp with snacks.
 Under the lamp were ghost lollipops (Tootsie roll lollipops with a tissue wrapped around them).
 And nearby the lamp another clue.
 There were 5 clues total since it was Ashley’s 5th birthday.